gnunesvianaa/labsec/README.md

 **Running**

-2. `make run` - Executes the solutions (assumes build was successful).
+2. `./output` - Executes the solutions (assumes build was successful).

 **Cleaning**